kevindmoore/supa_manager/example/example.md

 ### Database

 In order to use the database you have to first create the tables in supabase.
 Since this package assumes that you have your tables based on userId's, you'll need to add a `userId` field in each table.
-This will will be of type `uuid`.
+This will be of type `uuid`.
 Then you will need to create two classes for each table:  One based on `TableData` which gives the table name and a `fromJson` method to convert JSON data to your class.
 The second table is based on `TableEntry`.
-This class provides a `toJson`, and id and a `addUserId` method to create a copy of your class with the userId set.
+This class provides a `toJson`, id and a `addUserId` method to create a copy of your class with the userId set.

-Here is the Task classes:
+Here are the Task classes:

 ```dart
 const taskTableName = 'TodayTasks';